The evening standard reports that London courts are facing an explosion of will contest cases.

 A man died.
 A will was offered and admitted to probate.
 One of the heirs decided that contesting the will was warranted because the will was forged.
 The jury found the will to be a forgery.
 The trial court ruled that the testator died intestate.
 There was no order specifically setting aside the order admitting the will to probate, just an order finding that it was forged.

-More than two years after the forged will was admitted to probate, some heirs filed an earlier will for probate.
+Some heirs filed an earlier will for probate more than two years after the forged will was admitted to probate.
 They contended that the testator did not die intestate but that he had a valid will.
 The court denied the probate of the earlier will.
 They said that, in reality, the filing of the earlier will was a will contest.
 Will contest have to be filed within two years of the date a will is admitted to probate.
-“We hold that section 93 of the Texas Probate Code (the two year limitations period) applies to those situations where a party attempts to probate an earlier will after a later will has been admitted to probate.”
+“We hold that section 93 of the Texas Probate Code ( now §256.204 of the Estate Code – the two-year limitations period) applies to those situations where a party attempts to probate an earlier will after a later will has been admitted to probate.”

 Taking Action Quickly